-If you or someone you know is in need of support, please contact Colorado Crisis Services at 1.844.493.TALK (8255), text "TALK" to 38255, or go to the Colorado Crisis Services website to access a live chat available in 17 languages.
+If you or someone you know needs immediate support, please reach out to Colorado Crisis Services at 1.844.493.TALK (8255) to speak to a trained professional or text TALK to 38255 to access a live chat available in 17 languages.
 Help and hope are available everyday 24/7.
 You may also visit one of their Denver metro area walk-in locations.

 Mental health is a state of balance in our thoughts, emotions, and behaviors.
 Positive mental health allows us to feel good about life, supporting our ability to participate in daily activities and accomplish our goals.

 Everyone, regardless of gender, age, race, income, or religion, faces challenges with their mood, emotions, and behavior from time to time.
 It is important to talk about our mental health with someone we trust and seek professional care when we need it, just as we would with a physical injury or ailment.

 Some of us, through no fault of our own, face greater challenges than others.
 This discussion applies to everyone, no matter how temporary or serious the mental health needs are.
 They are so common that 1 in 5 people in the U.S. will experience a mental health issue this year, with symptoms ranging from mildly disruptive to severe depending on the condition.
 However, most mental health issues go untreated because people are still afraid to talk about them due to shame, misunderstanding, negative attitudes, and fear of discrimination.

 It is important to talk about our mental health with someone we trust, and seek professional care when we need it, just as we would with a physical injury or ailment.
 To learn more about what mental health is, check out Let’s Talk Colorado.